 No!

 The Centre is getting old and needs a lot of work to keep it running smoothly.
-Rather than doing this in an unsatisfactory and expensive piecemeal fashion, its owners, the Hyde Group, are going to invest in fully refurbishing the building, modernising it so that it’s future-proof and meets the latest building standards, and in the process enlarging it and making it more energy efficient.
+Rather than doing this in an unsatisfactory and expensive piecemeal fashion, its owners, the Hyde Group, are investing in fully refurbishing the building, modernising it so that it’s future-proof and meets the latest building standards, and in the process enlarging it and making it more energy efficient.

 It is being retrofitted, not knocked down.